OpenMDAO/AcousticAnalogies.jl/docs/src/examples.md

-# Compact Formulation 1A Example
+# Compact Formulation 1A Guided Example

 There are four steps to predicting propeller/rotor noise with AcousticAnalogies.jl.